The saying “the right tool for the right job” is also true in the case of small fish tanks. You need the right fish for a small tank.

 The smaller your tank is the smaller your fish need to be.
 You need to think about what species are right for your tank.

 Take into consideration the amount of water it takes to fill the tank.
-A tank that contains one gallon of water will support a total quantity of an inch of fish.
+An aquarium that contains one gallon of water will support a total quantity of an inch of fish.
 By quantity, this means the actual number of fish not the fish size.

-You will want to study up on the different species but here are a few suggestions of fish for a small tank.
+You will want to study up on the different species but here are a few suggestions of fish for a smaller aquarium.
 Guppies, Bettas, Cyprinids, Tetras, Platy or Catfish are good choices.

 It should be noted however that if you get a Betta, only purchase one male as it is very territorial.
 If placed with another betta they will fight until one of them dies.